denoland/deno_lint/www/public/ignoring-rules.md

 that don't ever suppress certain diagnostics.
 This is useful when you want to discover ignore directives that are no longer necessary after refactoring the code.

-In some cases, however, you might want to ignore `ban-unused-ignore` rule itself.
+In a few cases, however, you might want to ignore `ban-unused-ignore` rule itself.
 One of the typical cases would be when working with auto-generated files; it makes sense to add file-level ignore directives for some rules, and there's almost no need for detecting unused directives via `ban-unused-ignore` in this case.